hashicorp/consul/website/source/docs/guides/outage.html.md

 may take only a single server failure for cluster unavailability.
 Recovery requires an operator to intervene, but the process is straightforward.

-~> This guide is for recovery from a Consul outage due to a majority of server nodes in a datacenter being lost.
-If you are just looking to add or remove a server, [see this guide](/docs/guides/servers.html).
+This guide is for recovery from a Consul outage due to a majority of server nodes in a datacenter being lost.
+There are several types of outages, depending on the number of server nodes and number of failed server nodes.
+We will outline how to recover from:

+* Failure of a Single Server Cluster.
+This is when you have a single Consul server and it fails.
+* Failure of a Server in a Multi-Server Cluster.
+This is when one server fails, the Consul cluster has 3 or more servers.
+* Failure of Multiple Servers in a Multi-Server Cluster.
+This when more than one Consul server fails in a cluster of 3 or more servers.
+This scenario is potentially the most serious, because it can result in data loss.

 ## Failure of a Single Server Cluster